GCSEPhysics

 View mark scheme hint

-What is meant by a vector quantity?
+What is meant by the term 'resultant force'?
 [2 marks]

 2 marks